CAT Number System Introduction

 CAT Number System Syllabus

 Number system is such a vast area that the syllabus for the same cannot be defined exactly.
-Keeping in mind the concepts from which questions can appear in the exam, the main list of topics for this area is: unit's digit, remainders, digital root, divisibility rules, integers and number of zeroes.
+Keeping in mind the concepts from which questions can appear in the exam, the main topics for this area include unit's digit, reminders, digital root, divisibility rules, integers and number of zeroes.
 Besides these topics, questions are also based on real numbers, prime numbers, natural numbers, and whole numbers.
-In short, questions in number system may be based on basic definitions as well as advanced concepts.
+In short, questions on number system may be based on basic definitions as well as advanced concepts.

 CAT Number System Tips and Tricks: